StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#2A_SettingUpElectronReact/readme.md

 At this point we should already have a react app created and ready to go based on the previous tutorial.

-The first thing we need to do is add Electron to our app but we have some other depencies we need to install as well
+The first thing we need to do is add Electron to our app, but we have some other dependencies we need to install as well

 ```
 npm install electron --save-dev